FuryanRasta/peyote/x/peyote/spec/03_messages.md

 A buy order is cancelled if the max prices are exceeded at any point during the lifespan of the batch.
 Otherwise, the buy order is fulfilled.
 The number of tokens requested are minted on the fly and any remaining tokens from the locked `MaxPrices`, minus the transaction fee specified by the bond, are returned to the user.
 The actual price in reserve tokens charged to the address is determined from the bond function, but is also influenced by any other buys and sells in the same orders batch, as a means to prevent front-running.

-In the case of `augmented_function` bonds, if the bond state is `HATCH`, a fixed price-per-token `p0` is used.
+In the case of `augmented_function` peyote, if the bond state is `HATCH`, a fixed price-per-token `p0` is used.
 This value (`p0`) is one of the function parameters required for this function type.

 | **Field** | **Type**         | **Description** |
 |:----------|:-----------------|:----------------|